 Step 2: Making sense

 This tends to be what most law students see as the process of reflection – turning over the event in our own minds.
 That’s incredibly important.
-We need to think about why the event is important and what caused it to have an effect on us personally (especially where it might not have affected someone else).
+We need to think about why the event is important and what caused it to affect us personally (especially where it might not have affected someone else).

 Step 3: Making meaning